Updated Feb 27th, 2022

-Right on Time – Accepting the Timing of Events
+Right on Time – It’s All About the Timing

 “Patience is the calm acceptance that things can happen in a different order than the one you have in mind.”